Telehealth Privacy, Security & Your Rights

 - Insurance requirements: Information needed for coverage

-Your provider should explain these limits at the start of treatment.
+Your provider should explain these limits at the start of treatment in the informed consent document.
+If you have specific concerns, ask your therapist directly during your first session.

 Protecting Your Own Privacy